IssacL891/voronoi-fracture-716/README.md

 ### Related Projects
+ * **Smash the Glass:** One of the projects that led to us picking this project was a previous project done in this class.
+Smash the glass created Voronoi fractures on a 3D shattered glass smashed by the user.
+[Click here](https://github.com/CJT-Jackton/SmashTheGlass?tab=readme-ov-file) for more details on the project.
+ * **Interactive Voronoi Art:** This project explored displaying Voronoi cells being formed on an interactive floor where each additional person was a new center for a Voronoi cell.
+This project explored dynamically changing the points to be considered when finding Voronoi polygons.
+While we do not have dynamically changing points similar to this project, it was another inspiration for visualization and interaction between the user and application we were designing.
+[Click here](https://www.snibbe.com/art/boundaryfunctions) for more details on the project.

 ### What are the needs for the problem domain
 For this specific problem domain, finding the perfect mathematical solution is often less important than finding a visually plausible and fast one.